A minimax method for the spectral fractional Laplacian and related evolution problems: Numerical experiments on related evolution problems

-If the domain $\Omega$ is an open ball centred at zero, then $n = x/|x|$ (notice that we could have assumed $\Omega$ to be just convex in order to have $x \cdot n \geq 0$) and therefore the second term on the left-hand side \eqref{EqBU1} can be discarded.
+where $M = \int_{\Omega} \rho(x, t) \dx$ and $n$ is the unit outward normal vector to $\partial \Omega$.
+As the domain $\Omega$ is an open ball centred at zero, it follows that $n = x/|x|$ (notice that we could have assumed $\Omega$ to be any bounded convex set with the centre of the coordinate system contained in the interior of $\Omega$ to ensure that $x \cdot n \geq 0$) and therefore the second term on the left-hand side \eqref{EqBU1} can be discarded.